You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 1. Confirm that the firmware on all Just Add Power devices is justOS B1.0.0 or later

-2. Assign a Static IP Address to each Just Add Power Transmitter and Receiver
+2. Assign a Static IP Address to each Just Add Power Encoder and Decoder

 channel X\r

-4. Assign a default Channel number Y (0-9999) to each Receiver via TELNET.
-The default Channel should match a Channel for an active Transmitter.
+4. Assign a default Channel number Y (0-9999) to each Decoder via TELNET.
+The default Channel should match a Channel for an active Encoder.

 channel Y\r